 A common misconception is that planned gifts are only for the very wealthy.
 In fact, individuals of all levels of wealth can engage in strategic planned giving, creating a lasting legacy for students at BUA.

-To learn more about planned giving, and about making Boston University Academy part of your estate planning, please contact Katie Kozin ’00, Assistant Head of School for Institutional Advancement.
+To learn more about planned giving, and about making Boston University Academy part of your estate planning, please contact Margo Cox, Assistant Director of Institutional Advancement.
 You can also visit BU’s Planned Giving website for more information.

 How To Give